Scandit/data-capture-documentation/docs/sdks/android/label-capture/get-started.md

 The general steps are:

-- Creating a new Data Capture Context instance
+- Create a new Data Capture Context instance
-- Configuring the LabelCapture mode
+- Configure the LabelCapture mode
-- Defining the a listener to handle captured labels
+- Define a listener to handle captured labels
-- Using the built-in camera
+- Start the camera
-- Visualizing the scan process
+- Visualize the scan process
-- Providing feedback
+- Provide feedback
-- Disabling LabelCapture

 ## Prerequisites